FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/plugins/2024-10-08-multipleworlds.md

 // this is a rough outline, don't correct me on spelling or grammar YET.

-# Installing the plugin and a lobby world
+# Installing the plugin

 Download the multiverse-core plugin [here](https://www.spigotmc.org/resources/multiverse-core.390/)

 Open the Filemanenger and go to the /plugins folder

-Upload the file to the folder
+Upload the worldfolder to the File Manager

 Go to the worlds page